sreesreejuks/fabric-patterns/patterns/organize/README.md

-# organize_text 📄✨
+# organize 📄✨

-**organize_text** is a [Fabric](https://github.com/danielmiessler/fabric) pattern that helps transform disorganized and unstructured text into clear, logically organized narratives.
+**organize** is a [Fabric](https://github.com/danielmiessler/fabric) pattern that helps transform disorganized and unstructured text into clear, logically organized narratives.
 This pattern is ideal for cleaning up messy content by organizing it into well-formed paragraphs while removing any irrelevant or redundant material.

 ## Table of Contents 📚